2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in Missouri

 The average amount in student loans that engineering-related fields majors at Missouri University of Science and Technology take out while working on their Bachelor's Degree is $25,872.
 This translates to an average monthly loan payment of $215, based on a 10-year repayment plan.

-Full Engineering-Related Fields at Missouri University of Science and Technology Report
+Read full report on Engineering-Related Fields at Missouri University of Science and Technology

-You’ll be in good company if you decide to attend Washington University in St Louis.
-It ranked #2 on our 2023 Most Popular Engineering-Related Fields Bachelor’s Degree Schools in Missouri list.
-Located in the large suburb of Saint Louis, WUSTL is a private not-for-profit school with a large student population.
+The in-demand bachelor’s degree programs at Washington University in St Louis helped the school earn the #2 place on this year’s ranking of the most popular engineering-related fields schools in Missouri.
+Located in the large suburb of Saint Louis, WUSTL is a private not-for-profit college with a large student population.

 Of the 18 students majoring in engineering-related fields at WUSTL, 83% are male and 17% are female.

-The in-demand bachelor’s degree programs at Missouri State University - Springfield helped the school earn the #4 place on this year’s ranking of the most popular engineering-related fields schools in Missouri.
-Missouri State is a very large public school located in the midsize city of Springfield.
+The in-demand bachelor’s degree programs at Southeast Missouri State University helped the school earn the #3 place on this year’s ranking of the most popular engineering-related fields schools in Missouri.
+Southeast Missouri State University is a medium-sized public school located in the small city of Cape Girardeau.

 Explore all the Most Popular Engineering-Related Fields Schools in the Plains States Area or other specific states within that region.